angelomelonas/grpc-spring-boot-vue-chat/README.md

 ## Install and Run

 ##### gRPC-Web Chat
-Run `mvn clean install` to build and compile the project.
+Execute `mvn clean install` to build and compile the project.
 This will also generate all the necessary Protocol Buffer files for the backend and frontend.

 #### Spring Boot Backend
 Simply run the `ChatApplication.java` as a normal Java application.
 This will start the server.
 See the `resources/application.properties` file for server details.
+By default it runs on http://localhost:8000.

 #### Envoy Proxy
 To build and run the Docker container, follow the instructions below.

-##### Windows
+###### Windows
 Execute the following Docker commands to build and run the EnvoyProxy container:

     $ docker build -t helloworld/envoy -f ./envoy.Dockerfile .
     $ docker run -d -p 8080:8080 helloworld/envoy

-##### Unix:
+###### Unix
-NOTE: This project is configured for Windows by default.
+Note: This project is configured for Windows by default.
 To run Envoy on Unix, change the following line in the `envoy.yaml` file (see [here](https://github.com/grpc/grpc-web/issues/436) for more details):

     hosts: [{ socket_address: { address: host.docker.internal, port_value: 9090 }}]
 to